-The journal is committed to publishing only original material, i.e., material that has neither been published elsewhere, nor is under review elsewhere.
+The Journal «Psychological Counseling and Psychotherapy» are committed to publishing only original material, i.e., material that has neither been published elsewhere, nor is under review elsewhere.

 Plagiarism before publication